banekondic1996/Symbio3d/README.md

 # Symbio3d
 3D modeler to genetic code <br>
 Concept:
-Human 3D modeler app, but it gives gene code as output.
+Human 3D modeler app, but it gives gene code as output. <br>
 Or based on known gene traits design human, and in future analized by AI to guess them